 Strong relationships that generate support not only for our efforts, but also for the implementation of marine spatial management plans are essential for any successful conservation program.
 During these community days, our project staff present videos and pictures collected from our surveys, as well as discussing some very basic results.
 Our staff will also use this opportunity to introduce basic marine spatial management plans, such as MPAs; what they are, why do we use them, and what are expected outputs?

-Combined with fun, engaging and educational games from local children, as well as one-to-one meetings with the Barangay’s local council, and captain, they are an excellent way ensure that CCC receive support for their actions but, more importantly, to ensure that local stakeholders understand, support, and receive, the benefits from our actions.
+Combined with fun, engaging and educational games from local children, as well as one-to-one meetings with the Barangay’s local council, and captain, they are an excellent way to ensure that CCC receives support for their actions.
+More importantly, these ensure that local stakeholders understand, support, and receive, the benefits from our actions.

 How do you secure the involvement of the communities in Panaon Island and how important is their participation in your project goals?

 Coral Cay Conservation advocates for a bottom-up approach to conservation, working together with stakeholders, resource managers and governments to protect resources and develop management practices through transparent processes.
 It is crucial that the complex social, economic, and ecological landscapes are recognized and that the fine balance between environmental and societal needs are discussed.
 Each stakeholder places varying values on coral reefs and the nearshore environment, and it is crucial to ensure successful management, that each stakeholder's values are considered, incorporated, and safeguarded.